Key Points

 A Never-Ending Story

-It’s a story we’ve heard from publisher after publisher, and the experience LEVVVEL had is far from unique.
+It's a story we've heard from publisher after publisher; unfortunately, LEVVVEL’s experience is far from unique.
+Many publishers have struggled with how much ad revenue they can actually generate versus what's promised.

-Ultimately, breaking down the factors that go into estimating your advertising revenue isn't a simple math equation that can be plugged into an ad revenue calculator, despite the fact that it feels like it should be.
+Ultimately, breaking down the factors that go into estimating your advertising revenue isn't a simple math equation that can be plugged into an ad revenue calculator, even though it feels like it should be.

-There are factors on your side (as the publisher) and factors of the platform (and the sources of demand they incorporate) that have serious interplay, making it tough to predict exactly what you'll make accurately.
+There are many factors on your side, as the publisher, and factors of the platform and the sources of demand they incorporate that have serious interplay, making it next to impossible to accurately predict exactly how much ad revenue you will make.

 -- Article Continues Below --